 As you can see, there may be a number of parties or conditions that can contribute to a crash.
 Our attorneys thoroughly investigate the circumstances surrounding your auto accident, helping to determine fault and taking swift legal action on your behalf.
 This may include seeking compensation from the responsible parties and their insurance companies.

 Speak with an experienced auto accident lawyer today

 If you or someone close to you has been seriously injured in an auto accident, work with the compassionate attorneys at Silvern & Bulger, P.C.
-From our office in Wheat Ridge, we proudly service individuals and families in Jefferson, Adams, Denver, Arapahoe, Douglas, Boulder and Broomfield counties.
+From our office in Lakewood, we proudly service individuals and families in Jefferson, Adams, Denver, Arapahoe, Douglas, Boulder and Broomfield counties.
 For a free initial consultation, call 303-292-0044 or contact us online.